mr-voluntas/nvim-trackage/README.md

 # nvim-trackage

-A little plugin which records how long you use particular file types / languages.
+A little plugin which tracks how long you use file types / languages.

 [track] + langu[age] = trackage